-Function Description isc_blob_default_desc2( ) Loads a Blob descriptor data structure with default information about a Blob. isc_blob_gen_bpb2() Generates a Blob parameter buffer (BPB) from source and target Blob descriptors to allow dynamic access to Blob sub-type and character set information. isc_blob_info() Returns information about an open Blob. isc_blob_lookup_desc2( ) Looks up and stores into a Blob descriptor the sub-type, character set, and segment size of a Blob. isc_blob_set_desc2() Sets the fields of a Blob descriptor to values specified in parameters to isc_blob_set_desc() . $isc\cancel\blob()$ Discards a Blob and frees internal storage. $isc\close\blob()$ Closes an open Blob. isc_create_blob2() Creates a context for storing a Blob, opens the Blob for write access, and optionally specifies a filter to be used to translate the Blob data from one sub=type to another.
+Function Description isc_blob_default_desc2() Loads a Blob descriptor data structure with default information about a Blob. isc_blob_gen_bpb2() Generates a Blob parameter buffer (BPB) from source and target Blob descriptors to allow dynamic access to Blob subtype and character set information. isc_blob_info() Returns information about an open Blob. isc_blob_lookup_desc2() Looks up and stores into a Blob descriptor the subtype, character set, and segment size of a Blob. isc_blob_set_desc2() Sets the fields of a Blob descriptor to values specified in parameters to isc_blob_set_desc(). isc_cancel_blob() Discards a Blob and frees internal storage. isc_close_blob() Closes an open Blob. isc_create_blob2() Creates a context for storing a Blob, opens the Blob for write access, and optionally specifies a filter to be used to translate the Blob data from one subtype to another. isc_get_segment() Reads a segment from an open Blob. isc_open_blob2() Opens an existing Blob for retrieval and optional filtering. isc_put_segment() Writes a Blob segment.